-Inland colors, especially maples along the ridge lines turn first with the birch and aspen providing a follow-up season of gold.
+Fall colors away from Lake Superior, especially maples along the ridge lines, turn first with the birch and aspen providing a follow-up season of gold.
 Fall colors occur from early September through about the third week of October with maple colors peaking the last week of September into the first week of October.
-The next week the golden peak season occurs.
-A warmer than usual summer and ample moisture should delay colors by a week or so.
+This is followed by the golden peak season.

 Rainfall and temps affect both when the colors occur and how long they last, so it is variable each year.
 Starting Labor Day, I will provide weekly fall color reports with suggested tours each Thursday.